Street Pastors: Training and support for volunteers

 Individual street pastors are Christians, over the age of 18, committed to a local church for at least one year, who pass an enhanced CRB check and who have a positive reference from their church leader stating that they would be suitable to be a Street Pastor and are leading a Christian lifestyle.
 They must complete 12 training sessions spread over a year, covering subjects including conflict management, counselling and basic first-aid.

 Street Pastors is also supported by 'Prayer Pastors', who do not go out in public but who provide support to street pastors by praying for them and sometimes keep in touch with them by mobile phone.

 Services provided

 Individual street pastors walk around their local community and provide information on local agencies when requested.
 Practical help provided by street pastors include handing out space blankets outside nightclubs, flip-flops to clubbers unable to walk home in their high-heeled footwear, giving out food & water, carrying bus timetables and cleaning streets.

 Responses to Street Pastors

 Ascension Trust did not initially seek official funding or support, in light of some communities' distrust of local police, but did expect that they would gain recognition from emergency service officials as long as they continued to exist on the streets.

 Controversies

-On 19 September 2022, a Street Pastor assaulted a protestor standing against Mohammed Bin Salman of Saudi Arabia.
-The protestor was holding a "Not My King" sign at one of the locations where the State Funeral of Elizabeth II was being publicly broadcast.
+On 19 September 2022, a Street Pastor assaulted a protester standing against Mohammed Bin Salman of Saudi Arabia.
+The protester was holding a "Not My King" sign at one of the locations where the State Funeral of Elizabeth II was being publicly broadcast.